-0. indicate: profitable growth, high retention rates, and low loss ratios slow growth, low retention rates, and low loss ratios fast growth, low retention rates, and low loss ratios profitable growth, low hit ratio, and low retention 7.
+1. An insurance company's expectation of an agency is for the agency's track record to indicate: profitable growth, high retention rates, and low loss ratios slow growth, low retention rates, and low loss ratios fast growth, low retention rates, and low loss ratios profitable growth, low hit ratio, and low retention 2.
 Select the most accurate statement that includes some of an insurance company's expectations of an agency.
-Assertive producers who are more focused on sales than retention Producers and staff that effectively use automation even though they have a low close ratio Assertive and productive producers and a professional staff who have knowledge of the insurance company's appetite and who effectively use automation Professional staff more focused on sales than on front-line underwriting and retention 8.
+Assertive producers who are more focused on sales than retention Producers and staff that effectively use automation even though they have a low close ratio Assertive and productive producers and a professional staff who have knowledge of the insurance company's appetite and who effectively use automation Professional staff more focused on sales than on front-line underwriting and retention 3.
 Select the statement that most accurately describes the agency appointment process.
 In order to meet production goals, appoint as many agents as possible to saturate the territory, and if asked, provide assistance.
 In order to meet production goals, appoint only those agents that are willing to do book rollovers and contact the assigned underwriters to provide assistance to that agency.
 After conducting a territory analysis, identify and contact the appropriate number of qualified agents and assist with the appointment process.
 Identify the number of agents needed to achieve territory saturation and appoint an agency that has the number of needed producers to achieve that goal.
-9. Which of the following is true regarding maintaining an agency's relationship?
+4. Which of the following is true regarding maintaining an agency's relationship?
 If an appointed agency has problems/issues with the insurance company, always side with the agency principals in order to maintain the relationship.
 If an underwriter brings up an issue about an agent, don't get involved so as not to jeopardize the marketing rep's relationship with the agency.
 After the appointment process, don't bring up sales goals to the agency principals so as not to offend them.
 After the appointment process, meet with the agency principals and staff to discuss quoting, issuance, and product challenges.